I'm a provider

 11/18/2013: Policy statement updated to clarify the history of failure following adequate trial: "6 weeks" was changed to "60 days."
 Also, the statement "on two oral antibiotics" was changed to "on oral antibiotics."

 06/25/2014: Policy statement on Initial Therapy revised with the following changes: 1) Removed "In cases when oral antibiotics are not indicated and patient has documented failure of an adequate trial (> 6 weeks) of benzoyl peroxide and topical antibiotic" from the criteria.
-2) Added "Confirmed diagnosis of severe cystic acne, AND Prescribed by an ABMS/AOA board certified dermatologist."
+2) Added "Confirmed diagnosis of severe cystic acne."

 SOURCE(S)1.
 Product information, Claravis.
 Teva Pharmaceuticals Inc, Revised 02/2013